Canadian Bombshell Danielle Knudson Exposes Chest In Ultra-Racy Swimsuit Shot

 “My frozen margarita is no longer frozen.
 SMOKIN HOTT [sic],” quipped one fan, throwing a string of fire emoji into the mix.

-“You’re a Goddess,” declared another ardent admirer, adding, “will you marry me.”
+“You’re a Goddess,” declared another ardent admirer, adding, “will you marry me?”